TharunPrabu7/bike-stores-project/README.md

 # bike-stores-project
+Creating a database and filling the tables.
 Cleaning and Exporting data from a database and visualizing it.